 4. What Kinds of Experiences Can You Have at the Bob Marley Museum?

 As I said before, Once you set foot in the museum, you will feel like you have stepped into a time machine, transporting you back to the good old days of Bob Marley.
-Inside, you will get to watch live performances by the singer (who did not return from the dead, by the way)!
-I’m talking here about the theatre, which features projection equipment that will make you feel like you are in an actual concert.
+Inside, you will watch live performances by the singer (who did not return from the dead, by the way)!
+I’m talking about the theatre, which features projection equipment that will make you feel like you are in a concert.

 Don’t forget to take a snack from the “One Love Café,” which serves Marley-inspired recipes and juices.